nguyensjsu/fa21-172-rvn/Journals/rich.md

 # Rich's Journal
 ## Week 1 Adding Backbone of the Spring-Shoelocker 10/31/2021 - 11/07/2021
 Uploaded the backbone of the project using Spring-Gumball.
-This check off the Spring framwork requirement and REST APIs.
+This checks off the Spring framework requirement and REST APIs.

+### Accomplishments
+- Completed the Spring Framework and REST API project requirement

 ### Challenges:
-The backbone did not have MySQL implemented so we have to add onto it.
+- The backbone of the Spring-Gumball did not have MySQL implemented
+- I had to implement the MySQL separately and add onto the Spring-Gumball backbone

+### Images

 ## Week 2